airflow2010/GOODMUSIC/README.md

 # GOODMUSIC prism

-Tools for collecting YouTube music videos from Substack, seeding a Firestore catalog, and rating/filtering videos via a small Flask UI, export collection to YouTube-playlists
+Tools for collecting YouTube music videos from Substack, seeding a Firestore catalog, and rating/filtering videos via a small Flask UI & export collection to YouTube-playlists.

+Goal: Create your own MTV! 🎶

 ## Screenshots
 <table>